Hypoxia-Activated, Small-Molecule-Induced Gene Expression.

 Collins SL., Saha J., Bouchez LC., Hammond EM., Conway SJ.

-Hypoxia, conditions of reduced oxygen, occur in a wide variety of biological contexts, including solid tumours and bacterial biofilms, which are relevant to human health.
+Hypoxia, a condition of reduced oxygen, occurs in a wide variety of biological contexts, including solid tumors and bacterial biofilms, which are relevant to human health.
 Consequently, the development of chemical tools to study hypoxia is vital.
-Here we report a hypoxia-activated small molecule-mediated gene expression system using a bioreductive prodrug of the inducer isopropyl 1-thio-β-D-galactopyranoside (IPTG).
+Here we report a hypoxia-activated, small-molecule-mediated gene expression system using a bioreductive prodrug of the inducer isopropyl 1-thio-β-d-galactopyranoside.
 As a proof-of-concept we have placed the production of a green fluorescent protein under the control of hypoxia.
 Our system has the potential to be extended to regulate the production of any given protein of choice.